dnvriend/reactive-programming/readme.md

 ```

 # Week 2
-I would seriously advice reading / viewing the resources below to get a good idea on what
+I would advice reading / viewing the resources below to get a good idea on what
 [Functional Reactive Programming](http://en.wikipedia.org/wiki/Functional_reactive_programming) is.
 The model we use
 this week is push based, in which systems take events and push them through a 'signal' network to achieve a result.
 The basic
 idea of FRP that we focus on this week is that events are combined into 'signals' that always have a current value, but change discretely.